carpentries-incubator/workflows-nextflow/episodes/05-processes-part2.md

 In the above example, the `publishDir "results/quant"`,  creates a symbolic link `->` to the output files specified by the process `salmon_quant` to the directory path `results/quant`.

 > ## publishDir
-> The publishDir output is relative to the directory of the main Nextflow script.
+> The publishDir output is relative to the path the pipeline run has been launched.
+Hence, it is a good practice to use [implicit variables](https://www.nextflow.io/docs/latest/script.html?highlight=projectdir#script-implicit-variables) like `projectDir` to specify publishDir value.
 {: .callout }

 ### publishDir parameters

 The `publishDir` directive can take optional parameters, for example the `mode` parameter can take the value `"copy"` to specify that you wish to copy the file to output directory rather than just a symbolic link to the files in the working directory.
 Since the working directory is generally deleted on completion of a pipeline, it is safest to use `mode: "copy"` for results files.
-The default of creating symbolic links is helpful for checking intermediate files which are not needed longer term.
+The default mode (symlink) is helpful for checking intermediate files which are not needed in a long term.
 ~~~
 publishDir "results/quant", mode: "copy"
 ~~~